 I've only noticed this on the attached RAW file, but in version 2.4.1 of Darktable, when you enable the brightness, contrast and saturation grouping tools the image histogram and preview is changed, even though no changes to the sliders have occurred.
 See the attached screenshots for an example.

-#1 Updated by Christian Kanzian 10 months ago
+#1 Updated by Christian Kanzian about 1 year ago